YannCebron/m68kplugin/docs/index.md

 ![m68kplugin](assets/m68kplugin_landing.png)

 > ⚠️ This plugin is at a very early stage and provided "as-is", please see also [Known Issues](known_issues.md).
+>
+> Please [leave a comment and rating](https://plugins.jetbrains.com/plugin/17712-motorola-68000-series-assembler/reviews) if you like this plugin 😀

 ---